 If I have HPV, is there anything I can do?

 Don’t smoke.
 Smoking has been shown to increase the chance that cell abnormalities might progress to more severe changes.
 Be sure to keep your follow-up doctor appointments.

 Most sexually active couples share HPV until the immune response suppresses the infection.
 Partners who are sexually intimate only with each other are not likely to pass the same virus back and forth.
 When HPV infection goes away the immune system will remember that HPV type and keep a new infection of the same HPV type from occurring again.
 However, because there are many different types of HPV, becoming immune to one HPV type may not protect you from getting HPV again if exposed to another HPV type.

 Will I have the HPV virus forever?

 Probably not.
 HPV infection is very common, but it usually clears, or is suppressed by the immune system, within 1-2 years.

-Remember that almost everyone gets HPV at some time.
+Almost everyone gets HPV at some time.
 HPV is not likely to change your life.
 If you have tested positive for HPV there may be a short period of time during which follow-up may seem to be a bother, but little more.
 Cervical cancer, the most serious problem associated with HPV, is rare and almost always prevented through regular testing for cervical cell changes that could lead to cancer.

 Cervical cancer is preventable.
 Early detection of abnormal cell changes is important.Almost all women and men will have HPV at some point, but very few women will develop cervical cancer.
 The immune system of most women will usually suppress or eliminate HPV.
 Only HPV infection that does not go away over many years can lead to cervical cancer, for example.It can be helpful to know your HPV status.
 This can help determine how often your clinician will recommend that you be tested.Don’t blame yourself or your partner.
 Your HPV status is not a reliable indicator of your sexual behavior or that of your partner.